KKR Real Estate Finance Trust (NYSE:KREF) Price Target Raised to $22.00

-KKR Real Estate Finance Trust (NYSE:KREF) had its price objective raised by Raymond James from $21.00 to $22.00 in a research note issued to investors on Wednesday, Analyst Price Targets reports.
-The firm currently has an outperform rating on the stock.
+KKR Real Estate Finance Trust (NYSE:KREF) had its price target hoisted by Raymond James from $21.00 to $22.00 in a report issued on Wednesday morning, Analyst Ratings Network reports.
+They currently have an outperform rating on the stock.

-A number of other research firms have also recently issued reports on KREF.
-Zacks Investment Research upgraded KKR Real Estate Finance Trust from a hold rating to a buy rating and set a $22.00 price target on the stock in a report on Monday, April 26th.
-JPMorgan Chase & Co. increased their price target on KKR Real Estate Finance Trust from $19.00 to $20.00 and gave the stock an overweight rating in a report on Monday, April 26th.
-BTIG Research restated a buy rating and set a $21.50 price target (up from $19.50) on shares of KKR Real Estate Finance Trust in a report on Tuesday.
-Finally, JMP Securities upgraded KKR Real Estate Finance Trust from a market perform rating to an outperform rating and set a $21.50 price target on the stock in a report on Wednesday.
-Three analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-The company has an average rating of Buy and an average price target of $20.71.
+Several other analysts have also recently commented on KREF.
+JPMorgan Chase & Co. upped their target price on KKR Real Estate Finance Trust from $19.00 to $20.00 and gave the company an overweight rating in a report on Monday, April 26th.
+Zacks Investment Research upgraded KKR Real Estate Finance Trust from a hold rating to a buy rating and set a $22.00 target price on the stock in a report on Monday, April 26th.
+BTIG Research reiterated a buy rating and issued a $21.50 target price (up from $19.50) on shares of KKR Real Estate Finance Trust in a report on Tuesday.
+Finally, JMP Securities upgraded KKR Real Estate Finance Trust from a market perform rating to an outperform rating and set a $21.50 target price on the stock in a report on Wednesday.
+Three analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+KKR Real Estate Finance Trust currently has an average rating of Buy and an average price target of $20.71.

 The company also recently announced a quarterly dividend, which was paid on Thursday, April 15th.
 Stockholders of record on Wednesday, March 31st were given a dividend of $0.43 per share.
 This represents a $1.72 dividend on an annualized basis and a dividend yield of 8.15%.
 The ex-dividend date of this dividend was Tuesday, March 30th.
 KKR Real Estate Finance Trust’s payout ratio is 102.99%.

-In related news, major shareholder Value Spn-Kref Holdin Tactical sold 4,111 shares of the stock in a transaction on Thursday, February 18th.
+In other news, major shareholder Kkr Group Partnership L.P. sold 174,920 shares of the company’s stock in a transaction that occurred on Thursday, February 11th.
+The stock was sold at an average price of $18.61, for a total transaction of $3,255,261.20.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, major shareholder Value Spn-Kref Holdin Tactical sold 4,111 shares of the company’s stock in a transaction that occurred on Thursday, February 18th.
 The stock was sold at an average price of $18.50, for a total value of $76,053.50.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, major shareholder Kkr Group Partnership L.P. sold 174,920 shares of the stock in a transaction on Thursday, February 11th.
-The shares were sold at an average price of $18.61, for a total value of $3,255,261.20.
 The disclosure for this sale can be found here.
 Insiders have sold 589,455 shares of company stock worth $11,096,565 over the last ninety days.
 0.92% of the stock is owned by insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-The Manufacturers Life Insurance Company raised its position in KKR Real Estate Finance Trust by 3.7% in the 4th quarter.
-The Manufacturers Life Insurance Company now owns 16,519 shares of the company’s stock valued at $296,000 after buying an additional 589 shares during the last quarter.
-Aperio Group LLC raised its position in KKR Real Estate Finance Trust by 3.5% in the 4th quarter.
-Aperio Group LLC now owns 42,237 shares of the company’s stock valued at $757,000 after buying an additional 1,430 shares during the last quarter.
-Sawtooth Solutions LLC grew its stake in KKR Real Estate Finance Trust by 18.7% in the 4th quarter.
-Sawtooth Solutions LLC now owns 12,418 shares of the company’s stock valued at $223,000 after purchasing an additional 1,953 shares during the period.
-Hsbc Holdings PLC grew its stake in KKR Real Estate Finance Trust by 8.8% in the 4th quarter.
-Hsbc Holdings PLC now owns 26,182 shares of the company’s stock valued at $467,000 after purchasing an additional 2,116 shares during the period.
-Finally, AE Wealth Management LLC grew its stake in KKR Real Estate Finance Trust by 24.0% in the 4th quarter.
-AE Wealth Management LLC now owns 12,751 shares of the company’s stock valued at $228,000 after purchasing an additional 2,467 shares during the period.
-86.92% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of the company.
+First Trust Advisors LP raised its position in KKR Real Estate Finance Trust by 290.6% in the 1st quarter.
+First Trust Advisors LP now owns 187,127 shares of the company’s stock valued at $3,746,000 after buying an additional 139,220 shares during the last quarter.
+Charles Schwab Investment Management Inc. raised its position in KKR Real Estate Finance Trust by 10.5% in the 3rd quarter.
+Charles Schwab Investment Management Inc. now owns 181,431 shares of the company’s stock valued at $3,000,000 after buying an additional 17,196 shares during the last quarter.
+Morgan Stanley raised its position in KKR Real Estate Finance Trust by 25.4% in the 3rd quarter.
+Morgan Stanley now owns 111,988 shares of the company’s stock valued at $1,850,000 after buying an additional 22,672 shares during the last quarter.
+Van ECK Associates Corp raised its position in KKR Real Estate Finance Trust by 7.6% in the 3rd quarter.
+Van ECK Associates Corp now owns 153,201 shares of the company’s stock valued at $2,532,000 after buying an additional 10,794 shares during the last quarter.
+Finally, Proffitt & Goodson Inc. purchased a new stake in KKR Real Estate Finance Trust in the 4th quarter valued at $63,000.
+86.92% of the stock is currently owned by institutional investors.

 About KKR Real Estate Finance Trust